justusthane/grav-justus.ws/user/pages/06.why/default.md

 It's inspired by [grupstrarules.com](https://grupstrarules.com), the website of a guy I thought was pretty cool in high school, and [bobbyburgess.net/journal](https://web.archive.org/web/20060908213315/http://www.bobbyburgess.net/journal/?date=20060321), a blog I used to love.
 All that remains of Bobby Burgess is what can be found on the Wayback Machine, which isn't much.
 You got the sense from his blog he had a hard life.
 I wonder what happened to him.

 I also believe it's in your best interest to control your online brand, no matter who you are.
-You should determine the first result when someone [googles](https://duckduckgo.com/?q=justus+grunow) your name.
-Don't hand over control of your digital life.
+You should determine the first result when someone [googles](https://duckduckgo.com/?q=justus+grunow) your name, not Facebook or LinkedIn.
+Don't give up control of your digital identity.
+(If your goal is to be anonymous, that's cool too.)

 ## About the format of the site